 Fan Dongwang was a visiting artist at Manning Regional Gallery and Coffts Harbour City Gallery in 2006; Art Angels Artist in Residence at Church Gallery in Perth; a Visiting fellow at Cutin University in 2005, A visiting artist at Macquarie University and Church Gallery in 2005; Manning Regional Art Gallery and Broken Hill City Art Gallery in 2003; Casula Powerhouse Arts Centre and Wollongong University in 2001; Canberra School of Art, ANU in 2000.
 Fan Dongwang was also a guest lecturer at Wollongong University in 2003 and at ANU in 2000.

-Fan Dongwang was awarded Australia Council Visual Art New Work Grant five times since 2001; won 2006 Mosman Art Prize; 2004 Art on the Rocks Prize; 2003 Ian Potter Cultural Trust Grant; 2002 Liverpool City Art Prize; 2002 Willoughby City Art Prize; and 2000 Festival of Fisher’s Ghost Art Award.
+Fan Dongwang was awarded Australia Council Visual Art New Work Grant five times since 2001; won 2006 Mosman Art Prize; 2004 Art on the Rocks Prize; 2003 Ian Potter Cultural Trust Grant; 2002 Liverpool City Art Prize; 2002 Willoughby City Art Prize; 2000 Festival of Fisher’s Ghost Art Award and 2020 Burwood Art Prize.
+Create NSW, Australia Council of the Arts and NAVA 2020 COVID-19 Response Funding.
 His installation Descendant was commissioned by Australian National Gallery in 2000.

-Fan Dongwang's paintings are represented in public collections of Shanghai Art Museum, the Artbank, Sydney Harbour Foreshore Authority, Mosman Council, Wollongong City Gallery, Campbelltown City Gallery, Casula Powerhouse, Dubbo Regional Gallery, Manning Regional Gallery, Australian National University, Sydney University, NSW University, Macquarie University, Wollongong University, Curtin University, Newcastle University, Murdoch University, Charles Sturt University, Australian Centre for Christianity and Culture, Shanghai School of Arts and Crafts.
+Fan Dongwang's paintings are represented in public collections of Shanghai Art Museum, Art Gallery of Western Australia, Artbank Australia, Sydney Harbour Foreshore Authority, City of Sydney Council, Mosman Council, Burwood Council, Nillumbik Shire Council, Wollongong City Gallery, Campbelltown City Gallery, Casula Powerhouse, Dubbo Regional Gallery, Manning Regional Gallery, Maitland Regional Gallery, Australian National University, Sydney University, NSW University, Macquarie University, Wollongong University, Curtin University, University Of Western Australia, Newcastle University, Murdoch University, Charles Sturt University, Australian Centre for Christianity and Culture, John Curtin Gallery, City Of Wanneroo.
+Shanghai School of Arts and Crafts.